-The Directors promote a culture of openness, honesty and integrity whilst upholding the highest standards of business conduct and regulatory conduct.
+The Directors promote a culture of openness, honesty and Integrity whilst upholding the highest standards of business conduct and regulatory conduct.
 The Directors ensure that these core values are communicated to the Company's employees and embedded into the Company's policies and procedures.

 The Board recognises that building long and lasting relationships with our stakeholders will help us to deliver our strategy in line with our long-term values, and operate a sustainable business.
+Decisions take appropriate account of the needs of all stakeholders, including existing and potential business relationships with suppliers, customers, consumers and others.
+Engagement with suppliers, customers and consumers is carried out in a number of ways, including the use of surveys, regular meetings and a staff committee.